-To reach Sendai from NRT, the easiest option is to take KEISEI SKY LINER from NRT to Ueno Station, then transfer to shinkansen (bullet train) to reach Sendai station.
+To reach Sendai from Narita Airport (NRT), the easiest method is to take KEISEI SKY LINER from NRT to Ueno Station, then transfer to shinkansen (bullet train) to reach Sendai station.
 Alternatively, a cheaper option is to take a shuttle bus from NRT to Tokyo Station and transfer to shinkansen.
-Note that bus is more time consuming and, given that Tokyo station is harder to navigate, KEISEI SKY LINER to Ueno may be worth the extra \$13.
+Note that bus takes longer and, given that Tokyo station is harder to navigate, KEISEI SKY LINER to Ueno may be worth the extra \$13.

-Option 1: NRT $\rightarrow$ Ueno station (Tokyo) $\rightarrow$ Sendai
+Option 1: NRT \rightarrow Ueno station (Tokyo) \rightarrow Sendai Station